-- The STANDARD GPA is a calculation of a student's academic performance across all the classes they are enrolled in and receive grades for. - The CORE GPA is a calculation of a student's academic performance across their core classes (reading, writing, math, science, and social studies). - The cumulative GPA is the average of all the grade points earned for all classes taken while in our UCC schools.
+- The STANDARD GPA is a calculation of a student's academic performance across all the classes they are enrolled in and receive grades for. - The CORE GPA is a calculation of a student's academic performance across their core classes (reading, writing, math, science, and social studies). - The CUMULATIVE GPA (CUM) is the average of all the grade points earned for all classes taken across all years enrolled in our UCC schools (average across all multiple years). - The YEAR-TO-DATE GPA (YTD) is the average of all the grade points earned for all classes taken during the current academic school year (average across one year).